jw9603/Python/README.md

 # Programmers
- This repository is a place to record problems on the site called Programmers School.
+ This repository is a place to record problems.

 ### coding_test_basic
 - This is a directory of 100 basic topics that are conducted at the Programmers School.